 Initial Salary, Salary Increases and Tenure:

-The salary for Foreign Service Health Practitioners is FP- 3, Step 1 through 14.
+The salary for Foreign Service Medical Provider is FP- 3, Step 1 through 14.
 The starting salary is dependent upon such factors as graduate level education and directly related specialized experience not used to satisfy qualifications criteria.
 Salary level will be determined at the time of a conditional offer of employment.
 To be creditable, such education and specialized experience must be in excess of that which is required to qualify as described under Education and Specialized Experience Requirements.
 Individuals already working in government positions may be appointed based on highest previous rate as a Federal employee and will be determined at the time of a conditional offer of employment.
 While the hiring of all medical professionals will start at FP-3, Step 1, additional steps may be granted based on the following criteria: